Z2gK/hhc24-writeup/Act2.md

     END;
 ```

-This is a deletion statement for the encrypted string "KGfb0vd4u/4EWMN0bp035hRjjpMiL4NQurjgHIQHNaRaDnIYbKQ9JusGaa1aAkGEVV8=" (since base64 decoding yields gibberish).
-Once again, repeat the decryption process with the same encryption key, IV and GCM tag length of 16 bytes to obtain the following:
+This is a deletion statement for the encrypted string `KGfb0vd4u/4EWMN0bp035hRjjpMiL4NQurjgHIQHNaRaDnIYbKQ9JusGaa1aAkGEVV8=` (it is likely to be encrypted since direct base64 decoding yields gibberish).
+Once again, repeat the decryption process with the same encryption key, same IV and GCM tag (last 16 bytes of this new ciphertext) to obtain the following:

 ```
 Joshua, Birmingham, United Kingdom